-Choosing the best student account for you could make your time studying, and the first few years after you graduate, run more smoothly.
+Choosing a student bank account could make your time studying, and the first few years after you graduate, run more smoothly.

-• Consider interest-free overdraft options.
-You only have to pay back what you use/borrow.
+Consider interest-free overdraft options.
+You only have to pay back what you borrow.
 Make sure you can manage your finances once this incentive comes to an end

-• Switch accounts if your current account doesn't suit your needs.
-It's most important to take advantage of the full benefits of a student account.
+Switch accounts if your current account doesn't suit your needs.
+It's important to take advantage of the full benefits of a student account.

 Compare current accounts from different providers and find a bank that works for you.

-The main benefits of a student bank account are the interest-free overdraft options that many of them come with.
+The main benefit of a student bank account is the interest-free overdraft option that many of them come with.
 While you study, your overdraft will be interest-free up to an agreed limit, which in some cases increases each year of study.

 Student bank accounts usually maintain your student overdraft rate for one year after you graduate, but this varies with each provider.
 After that, you will start paying interest on some or all of the balance of your overdraft.
 You should make sure you pay this off as soon as possible to manage your debt and avoid any unnecessary interest payments.